 Where and when is my donated tree planted?

 The location of the tree needs agreement, as some locations may require the permission of the Highways Authority.
 Planting of the tree is at an agreed time and date that will best suit the species of tree and will take into account the resources available.

 Who will look after my tree once planted?

 Depending upon where the tree is planted, it could be Cumbria Highways, or Eden District Council, who are responsible.

 Can I put a memorial plaque next to the tree I have donated?

 If you would like a memorial plaque next to your tree, please send details of the plaque to the Contracts Team at the address below.
 We will consider proposals for small discreet plaques on a block.
 The responsibility for plaque maintenance falls to the person donating the tree.
 Please be aware you cannot place a plaque in any of our woodland burial areas.

 What happens if my tree gets damaged?

-Either Cumbria Highways or Eden District Council will replace the tree, depending on where planted.
+Depending on where the tree is planted, either Cumbria Highways or Eden District Council will replace it.